imcbee/BlackJack-Game/README.md

 BlackJack-Game, also known as 21, is a casino game where the player plays against the house dealer in scoring a combination of cards

-Gotchi Buddy is an interactive, ‘tomagotchi-esque’ game which allows you to name a tomagotchi and take care of it.
-This was the first thing I ever built.

 ### []The tech stack:

 This project has no back end, as the first hing I ever built.
 It uses HTML, CSS, and JavaScript.
 The absolute bare essentials!